unicode-org/cldr/docs/site/development/maven.md

 ## Introduction

-For a number of reasons, CLDR has switched to[Maven](https://maven.apache.org/).
+For a number of reasons, CLDR has switched to [Maven](https://maven.apache.org/).

 The purpose of this document is to assist with initial configuration of Maven.

-CLDR pulls pre\-release[ICU](https://icu-project.org)4J jars from ICU's GitHub Maven repository.
+CLDR pulls pre\-release [ICU](https://icu-project.org)4J jars from ICU's GitHub Maven repository.

 At present, GitHub requires authentication even for publicly accessible repositories.